 The Recipe: La Llorona (The Weeping Woman)

-Why We Love It: We love our Pisco drinks, and this lime and lemon juice concoction from Muy Bueno Cookbook has the delicious addition of Angostura bitters, which pairs perfectly with the Peruvian brandy.
+Why We Love It: We love our Pisco drinks, and this lime and lemon juice concoction from Muy Bueno Cookbook is no exception.
+It incorporates Angostura bitters, which pair perfectly with Peruvian brandy.
 According to Mexican folklore, La Llorona was a beautiful yet unstable woman who drowned her children to be with a man who wanted nothing to do with her.
 In her afterlife, she wandered through the water, wailing in search of her children.
 Eerie.

 The Grave Digger Cocktail

 Why We Love It: We’ll forgo the plastic ligament in this drink from Boulder Locavore; the whiskey and hard cider alone are enough to chill you to the bone.
 Ginger ale adds the perfect amount of sweetness.

 The Black Widow Smash

 The Recipe: The Black Widow Smash

 Why We Love It: This richly-hued cocktail from Half Baked Harvest is also simple to make.
 Muddled blackberries and rosemary, lemon, orange bitters, honey, tequila, and a sparkling water topper help create this sipper.